 Pyne mines her family collection, scrutinizing messages and images for clues, parsing a picture of her ancestor’s lives.
 She digs up postcards related to her great-great grandfather’s business ventures in Monterrey, Mexico at the turn of the 20th century — images of factories and the city, or idyllic places like Topo Chico springs.

 In order to better understand the nature of communication by postal card, Pyne took up the practice of sending postcards to family and friends.
-And to intrigue her recipients, she sources vintage postcards.
-She buys pristine Curt Teichs on eBay where she also looks for ones from Timbuktu.
+And to intrigue her recipients, she sourced vintage postcards, buying pristine Curt Teichs on eBay where she also looked for ones from Timbuktu.

-And then a funny thing began to happen as family and friends received Pyne’s postcards: They posted pictures of them to Instagram and Twitter.
-The analog original of the world’s first social network in a digital afterlife.
+And then a funny thing happened as family and friends received Pyne’s postcards: They posted pictures of them to Instagram and Twitter — the analog original of the world’s first social network in a digital afterlife.